 Pork Carnitas Spice Rub

-• In a small bowl, whisk together oregano, chili powder, cumin, garlic powder, onion powder, Kosher salt, and pepper.
+- In a small mixing bowl, make the spice mix by whisking together 1 teaspoon dried oregano, 1 teaspoon chili powder, 1 teaspoon ground cumin, 1 teaspoon garlic powder, 1 teaspoon onion powder, ½ teaspoon Kosher salt, and ½ teaspoon black pepper

-• Rub the spice mix over the entire piece of pork.
+- Rub the spice mix over the entire 4-5 pound pork shoulder/pork butt (trim excess fat).
 Set the meat aside.

 How to make carnitas

-• In a large saute pan, over medium heat, add the corn oil.
-Add in the seasoned pork and brown on all sides.
-Once browned, remove and add to the slow cooker.
+- In a large saute pan, over medium heat, add 1 teaspoon corn oil.
+Add the seasoned pork and brown on all sides.
+Once browned, remove and put the browned pork into the slow cooker.

-• The meat will be fork tender and the internal temperature of the meat will be 170°F/77°C. Remove the bay leaf, and citrus peels and discard.
+- The meat will be fork-tender and the internal temperature should be 170°F/77°C. Remove the bay leaves and citrus peels, and discard.
+Taste the juices, if needed, adjust any seasonings.

 NOTES